Simplii Financial

-As of November 2021, the bank had almost two million clients.
+As of 2023, the bank has almost two million clients.

 In 2021, Simplii Financial became the first in Canadian banking to enable digital identity verification – giving international students and newcomers the opportunity to open accounts completely digitally before arriving in Canada.

+In June 2023, Simplii rebranded its look including logo and colours – replacing original navy blue and red tones with magenta pink, lime green and black.
+On its website, Simplii stated the changes set it “apart from the more old-fashioned competition.”
+A new slogan of "Start your Engines" was also announced.

 Background

 Simplii Financial was established following CIBC and the supermarket chain Loblaw Companies mutually deciding to end their 20-year joint venture of providing consumer banking services under the President's Choice Financial brand.

+As a completely online banking service, Simplii Financial has no branch locations.
+Simplii customers can withdraw and deposit cash and cheques at all CIBC ATMs for no fee.

 Simplii Financial shares Institution Number 010 with its parent CIBC.
-Its SWIFT code is CIBCCATT, and all Simplii clients share a branch-transit number of 30800.
+Its SWIFT/BIC code is CIBCCATT, and all Simplii clients share a branch-transit number of 30800.

+As a division of CIBC, Simplii Financial is insured under the Canada Deposit Insurance Corporation (CDIC).